huangk/RestAPI/README.md

         http://<IP address>:8080/restapi/v1/componentsstatus

 # How to implement the pagination?
-The solution should be to define two more '@PathParam' URL paramenters to pass in the page size and the page number and the URL of the endpoint will look like
+The solution should be to add two more '@PathParam' URL paramenters into the end point URL in order to pass in the page size and the page number and the URL of the endpoint will look like

         http://<IP address>:8080/restapi/v1/allusers/field/{field}/value/{value}/group/{group}/pagesize/{pagesize}/pagenumber/{pagenumber}